Free · Fast · Privacy-first

 Common situations where this approach makes a real difference:

-Pre-audit HTML accessibility review
+Pre-audit accessibility preparation

 Pro tips